Learn about the Photos tab within the Media Browser in PowerPoint 2011 for Mac.

 There are three options in the list which are explained below:

-To insert a photo, just drag it from the preview pane of the Media Browser on your slide, as shown in Figure 7.
+To insert a photo, just drag it from the preview pane into your presentation, as shown in Figure 7.

 Figure 7: Photo being dragged onto a slide